Shuddhadvaita: Atma-nivedana

 It is that bhakti which gives itself up body, heart and soul to the cause of God.
 It is considered to be the fullest expression of what is known as Atma-nivedana (= giving-up of oneself) among the nine forms of bhakti (Navadha Bhakti).
 It is the bhakti of the devotee who worships God not for any reward or presents but for His own sake.
 Such a devotee goes to Goloka after leaving this body and lives in eternal bliss enjoying the sports of the Lord.
 The classical example of this complete self-effacement is that of the cow-herdesses towards Krishna.
 They spoke no word except prayer and they moved no step except towards Krishna.
 Their supreme-most meditation was on the lotus-feet of Krishna.Thus it is by God's grace alone that one can obtain release from bondage and attain Krishna's heaven, Goloka.

 Ashta-chhaap

 In V.S.
-1602, Vallabhacharya's son Vitthalnath, also known as Gusainji, established the eight-fold system of singing the name and glory of Shrinathji (Kirtana) and entrusted this responsibility to eight poet-disciples of Vallabhacharya and his own, called the ashta-chhaap after the eight divine services to Shrinathji from morning until going to sleep.
+1602 (1545 CE), Vallabhacharya's son Vitthalnath, also known as Gusainji, established the eight-fold system of singing the name and glory of Shrinathji (Kirtana).
+He entrusted this responsibility to eight poet-disciples of Vallabhacharya and his own.
+They are called the ashta-chhaap, or Eight Seals, after the eight divine services to Shrinathji from morning until he is put to sleep.
 Foremost among them was Surdas, the blind poet of Agra.

 These are Surdas, Krishna Das, Paramanand Das, Kumbhan Das, Chaturbhuj Das, Nand Das, Chhitswami, and Govind Das.
 The first four poets and singers were Vallabhacharya's disciples, while the other four were Gusainji's.